top of page

 The following documentation shall be attached to the request:

-• original power of attorney, certified by the competent authority, which the foreign taxpayer, for the purposes of VAT refund, gave to the representative, not older than one year from the date of issue,
+• original power of attorney, certified by the competent authority, which the foreign taxpayer, for the purposes of VAT refund, gave to the representative.
+The power of attorney is not limited in time, if this is clearly stated on it, and is valid until it is canceled in writing and the same information is submitted to the VAT Refund Group.

 • original tax invoices for goods purchased and services received in Bosnia and Herzegovina, which are issued to the foreign taxpayer and which were issued in accordance with Article 55 of the Law,

-• original single customs documents under which the goods were imported, if it is an import,
+• original single customs documents under which the goods were imported, if it is an import transaction,

 • original VAT certificate from the tax authority of the country in which the foreign taxpayer has its registered office, which contains the taxpayer's identification number for VAT purposes (VAT number), that he exercises the right to a full deduction of input tax, as well as information on the type of activity carried out by the foreign taxpayer, which cannot be older than six months from the date of issue.